HMAS Whang Pu

-HMAS Whang Pu (FY-03) or SS Wang Phu was a 3,204 ton riverboat of the China Navigation Company that was commissioned into the Royal Australian Navy (RAN) in the Second World War.
+HMAS Whang Pu (FY-03), previously Wang Phu, was a 3,204 ton riverboat of the China Navigation Company that was commissioned into the Royal Australian Navy (RAN) in World War II.
 Her Chinese name translates to "Happy Times".
-She was one of a group of vessels called the "China Fleet" requisitioned for the RAN in similar circumstances.
+She was one of the Allied Chinese Ships requisitioned for the RAN in similar circumstances.

 Pre-war service

-The Taikoo Dockyard and Engineering Company, Hong Kong built Wang Phu in 1920 for the China Navigation Company.
-Both Taikoo Dockyard and CNC were owned by John Swire and Sons Ltd, which is British-owned but based in Hong Kong.
+Wang Phu was built by the Taikoo Dockyard, Hong Kong in 1920 for the China Navigation Company (CNC).
+Both Taikoo Dockyard and CNC were owned by John Swire & Sons.